-For the radio AGNs with only upper limits for X-ray luminosity, we estimated their radio-loudness lower limits according to the ratio of $L_{\rm R}$ to $L_{\rm X}$-upper-limits.
-Therefore, from these sources, we selected out 76 radio-loud AGNs with only upper limits for X-ray luminosity (see the dark-red triangles in Fig. \ref{fig:BHFPfit}) based on the previously defined radio-loudness threshold (see Equation \ref{eq:radioloudness}).
-These radio-loud AGNs are greatly consistent with the fundamental plane (see Equation \ref{eq:RLFP}) obtained with the aforementioned radio-loud AGN sample (see Fig. \ref{fig:BHFPfit}).
+For the radio AGNs with only upper limits for X-ray luminosity, we estimated the lower limits of their radio loudness according to the ratio of $L_{\rm R}$ to $L_{\rm X}$ upper-limits.
+Therefore, from these sources, we selected 76 radio-loud AGNs with only upper limits for X-ray luminosity based on the previously defined radio-loudness threshold (see Equation \ref{eq:radioloudness}).
+These objects were not included in the regression fitting for the fundamental plane, and they are just shown in Fig. \ref{fig:BHFPfit} (see the dark red triangles) as a comparison.
+These radio-loud AGNs are greatly consistent with the fundamental plane (see Equation \ref{eq:RLFP}) obtained with the aforementioned radio-loud AGN sample.